Updated December 2022

 ☑️ Handling employee complaints and administering progressive discipline measures

-Qualifications: Human Resources Manager positions usually require a bachelor’s degree, and at least 3-5 years of related experience.
+Qualifications: Human resources manager positions usually require a bachelor’s degree and at least three to five years of related experience.
 However, some organizations will accept proven experience combined with a human resources certificate or diploma.

 HR career #3: Compensation & Benefits Manager

 This is a specialist HR job that focuses on a company’s rewards and benefits programs—including salary, bonuses, retirement plans, life insurance, and any other benefits offered to employees.

 Compensation and benefits managers conduct salary and labour market research to define benchmarks and figure out competitive wage rates and compensation plans.